CouncilofLorien/counciloflorien.github.io/docs/cards/V/vilya.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Playable on Elrond only.**_ +4 prowess, +2 body, +6 direct influence until the end of the turn.
+> > _**Playable on Elrond.**_ +4 prowess, +2 body, +6 direct influence until the end of the turn.
 If Elrond is at Rivendell and your play deck has at least 5 cards in it, you may take 3 resource cards of your choice from your discard pile and shuffle them into your play deck.
-Elrond makes a corruption check modified by -3.
-Cannot be duplicated on a given turn.
+Elrond makes a corruption check modified by -3. <br>&ensp;Cannot be duplicated on a given turn.
 > >
 > > {: .fs-3 }
 > > _“...mightiest of the Three."_ ***---&#65279;LotRVI***